HOW CAN I JOIN THE CHOIR?

 Do you sing religious material?

 We are non-denominational, and we have children of various faiths and walks of life.
 Although we do sing Christian music during Christmas or Easter time, our production is generally categorized as “inspirational” rather than religious.

 What types of events do you perform at?

-We do everything from media events (TV appearance, singing live on radio, etc.), sporting events (national anthem at JAZZ, Bees, REAL, Blaze, etc.), opening act for other artists, business conventions, and best of all, benefit concerts for other non-profit and charity organizations.
-As talented as these children are, their sole motivation is to bless, not to impress.
+Media events (TV appearance, singing live on radio, etc.), sporting events (national anthem at JAZZ, Bees, REAL, Blaze, etc.), opening act for other artists, business conventions, and benefit concerts for other non-profits and charity organizations.
+Most of all, our motivation for performing is to bless, not to impress.
 Giving back to the community and reaching out to those in need are the best way to accomplish our mission.

 Do children sing AND dance on stage?